To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You’ve probably seen at least one cringe-worthy video of an unbelievably long tapeworm being pulled out of an animal or even a human.
 Yes, tapeworms are disgusting, but unfortunately, they’re also easily transmitted to our pets.

-Tapeworms are flat, segmented intestinal parasites that live in dogs, cats and many other animals.
-They use their hook-like mouth to attach to the wall of the small intestine, where they absorb nutrients from the dog.
+Tapeworms are flat, segmented intestinal parasites that live in dogs, cats, and many other animals.
+They use their hook-like mouth to attach to the small intestine wall, where they absorb nutrients from the dog.
 There are several types of tapeworms, but the most common in dogs is Dipylidium caninum.
 Adult tapeworms in dogs can reach anywhere from 4 to 28 inches in length.

-Unlike with other intestinal worms like hookworms and roundworms, dogs cannot become infected by directly eating the eggs or larvae.
-Rather, the tapeworm has to have an intermediate host to become infectious in dogs.
+Unlike other intestinal worms like hookworms and roundworms, dogs cannot become infected by eating the eggs or larvae directly.
+Instead, the tapeworm has to have an intermediate host to become infectious in dogs.
 Dipylidium caninum uses fleas as its intermediate host, but other species of tapeworms use other animals, like rodents, as their host.

 Here’s the cycle of infection:

-- A dog ingests a flea or rodent, bird, rabbit, etc., that’s harboring tapeworm eggs.
-Dogs can easily ingest fleas when they’re grooming themselves or another dog or cat.
+- A dog ingests a flea or rodent, bird, rabbit, etc., that is harboring tapeworm eggs.
+Dogs can easily ingest fleas when grooming themselves or another dog or cat.

 - The eggs settle into your dog’s small intestine and develop into an adult tapeworm.

-- As the adult matures, individual segments called proglottids break off and are passed in the feces.
-Since each segment contains tapeworm eggs, the cycle of infestation can easily continue.
+- As the adult matures, individual segments called proglottids to break off and pass in the feces.
+Since each segment contains tapeworm eggs, the cycle of an infestation can easily continue.

-It can take about 3 weeks from the time your dog swallows a flea or ingests another infected animal to the time tapeworm segments appear on his rear end or poop.
+It can take about three weeks, from when your dog swallows a flea or ingests another infected animal to when tapeworm segments appear on his rear end or poop.

 The most obvious sign that your dog has tapeworms is that he’s scooting his butt along the ground or rug and/or licking his anal area a lot.
 Tapeworm segments can stick to the fur around the anus, and this causes irritation.
-You may also notice these segments around his anus or on the surface of his poop — they resemble small grains of rice (and some may still be moving).
+You may also notice these segments around his anus or on the surface of his poop — they resemble worms that look like rice in dog poop (and some may still be moving).

 TIP: Another major reason dogs scoot their butts along the ground is when they have impacted anal glands, so be sure to rule out this condition.